philku/uconn-googleCloud/classes/07 NoSQL, Large Scale SQL, and BigTable/nosql.md

 It should either use your default browser, or provide you with a clickable link to the site.

 ### 19
-Navigate to the webpage > click "+ Add book", then add a book utilizing the "add field" button to add a field for "Pages" with a value of your choosing.
+Navigate to the webpage > click "+ Add book" > then add a book utilizing the "add field" button to add a field for "Pages" with a value of your choosing.

 Test adding more books with different additional fields.